seo: is your website getting indexed? if not, why and how to fix it

 Is it really online and public?

 The first thing to make sure is that your website is really public and accessible.
-This might seem like a trivial thing, but you will be surprised by how many novice users does not fully test the website.
-You should test your website using different machines in different locations.
+This might seem like a trivial thing, but you will be surprised by how many novice users does not fully test their website.
+You should test your website using different machines in different locations and ensure that it is visible and accessible.

 Use your home computer, work computer, an internet cafe and friend's computer to see if the website displaying correctly.
 You can also use different smartphones and different networks to do just the same.